trstlabs/intento-integration-hub/streamswap/README.md

 | **3.
 ICA + ICQ**             | ✅      | ✅           | ✅                     | 🔺 High        | ❌ Poor        | Uses interchain accounts with queries to track remote balances.
 Complex.                               |
 | **4.
 Hosted ICA + MsgExec**  | ✅      | ✅           | ❌                     | ✅ Low         | ✅✅ Excellent | Easiest user experience.
 Requires MsgExec support from Osmosis.
 Supported on the Injective blockchain. |

 ### Self-Hosted ICA Flow

-For self-hosted ICAs, the user must:

-1. **Create the ICA** on Intento chain.
-Then subscribe to the stream, with the ICA address as the operator.
+1. Create the ICA on Intento chain.
+2. Subscribe to the stream using the ICA address as operator.
-2. **Subscribe to the stream** by sending funds with the `flow` memo to Intento with MsgExecuteContract as a message.
-ICA address is set as the operator and is auto-parsed.
+3. Send funds with `flow` memo to Intento with MsgExecuteContract as a message, auto-parsing the ICA operator.

 **Notes:**

 - ICA must be pre-created and funded by the user.
-- Works on any chain with ICA support, but adds user-side friction.
+- Works on any ICA-supporting chain but adds user friction.

 ### Hosted ICA Flow

-In the hosted ICA setup:

-1. The user creates a flow on Intento, e.g. via a `flow` memo in a `MsgTransfer` message from the host chain.
+1. Create a flow on Intento via a `flow` memo in a `MsgTransfer` from the host chain.
-2. The flow uses a **hosted interchain account** (for host chain fees to be managed by a team).
+2. Use a **hosted interchain account** to manage host chain fees.
-3. Execution (e.g., add to position) is done using `MsgExec` based on AuthZ permissions.
-In the frontend, this can be signed and broadcasted in the same transaction as the MsgTransfer for improved UX.
+3. Execute actions with `MsgExec` via AuthZ permissions, which can be signed and broadcast in the same transaction for better UX.

 **Notes:**

-- No user-side ICA setup or funding required.
+- No user-side ICA setup or funding needed.
-- Easier UX and fully managed, but requires trust in the hosted operator.
+- Better UX but requires trust in the hosted operator.

-  As this requires full AuthZ support for ICAs, this is currently not available on Osmosis.
-On Intento, authentication is in place for hosted account to only execute messages with a valid signer so no one can execute actions on your behalf, only you.
-See https://docs.intento.zone/module/authentication for more details.
+- Full AuthZ support for ICAs required, currently not available on Osmosis.
+- On Intento, hosted accounts only execute messages signed by you.
+See [Intento Auth Documentation](https://docs.intento.zone/module/authentication) for details.